MetaFaith: Faithful Natural Language Uncertainty Expression in LLMs

 \subsection{Human Evaluation of \method}

-We verify that responses produced via \method are indeed more reliable, helpful, and preferred by humans versus the simple uncertainty elicitation baseline through a human annotation study.
+To verify the practical utility of \method, we show via a human annotation study that responses produced with \method are indeed more reliable, helpful, and preferred by humans versus the simple uncertainty elicitation baseline.
 Details of our annotation setup are provided in \S\ref{app:humanstudy}.
-We observed a high inter-annotator agreement of 0.89 as measured via Krippendorff’s alpha.
+We observed a high inter-annotator agreement of 0.89 as measured by Krippendorff’s alpha.
 Counting only absolute wins, responses generated with \method achieved a win rate of \textbf{83\%} over those generated with \basic, providing compelling evidence for value of our approach toward improving reliability of LLMs’ expressions of (un)certainty.